 Address changes, donations and donor inquiries – email@example.com

-Employee Giving, Corporate/Group Sponsorship, Marketing and PR – firstname.lastname@example.org
+Employee Giving, Corporate/Group Sponsorship, PR, Fundraising – firstname.lastname@example.org

 Social Media – firstname.lastname@example.org